cooper/juno/doc/cmodes.md

 ```

 ## Not yet supported

+These mode names are reserved for future use and possibly tracked by juno when
+linking to other IRCd, but they are not yet supported by juno.

 ```
 no_nicks    = [ mode_normal, 'N' ]
 admin_only  = [ mode_normal, 'W' ]
 censor      = [ mode_list,   'g' ]
 ```